 Fundamentals of Singing

-If you are a new or soon-to-be music students, there are some fundamental aspects of singing that you should be aware of.
+If you are a new or soon-to-be music student, there are some fundamental aspects of singing that you should be aware of.
 These fundamental techniques make up the core of your beginner musical education and you will be practising these skills in the music studio a lot in the beginning.

 The first fundamental is to have good posture for singing.
 When you learn singing in Houston, your voice coach will constantly remind you how important it is to stand up straight with your shoulders back when using your voice.
 If you want to hit higher notes or when if you are trying to project your voice more, remember to keep your chin down and not lift it up.
 This gives you more control and power in the sounds you make.